Fl4m3Ph03n1x/fs-error-logger/README.md

 `fs-error-logger` was made to fulfill the second need.
 By saving your logs to disk, you are able to later retrieve and evaluate them.
-Furthermore, you also have access to the logs in two formats: JSON and XML - both human readble.
+Furthermore, you also have access to the logs in two formats: JSON and XML - both human readable.

 #   How